lilbludevil/researchSite/README.txt

 ***TODO***
--implement sorting and filtering options for dataset in admin view -clean up scenario, objective, and environment pages -paginate dataset in admin view
+-implement sorting and filtering options for dataset in admin view -clean up scenario, objective, and environment pages -limit image size on homepage
--restrict admin registration page
--limit image size on homepage

 ***USAGE***
--refresh the database by typing "rake db:drop db:create db:seed" and then "rake db:migrate" in the console.
+-refresh the database by typing "rake db:drop db:create" and then "rake db:migrate db:seed" in the console.
--the admin page is at (ip address)/admin
+-the admin login username is "root@research.cornell.edu" and the password is "robotics".
 -host the site on a test server by typing "rails s" into the console.